 -Roald Dahl

-Join us on the first Sunday of every month for a 75-minute vinyasa practice focused on a myth from around the world.
-Class opens with a retelling of the myth (which you can download and keep for yourself), proceeded by movement and sequences inspired by the tale.
+Join us for 75-minute vinyasa practices inspired by various myths from around the world.
+Class opens with a retelling of the myth, proceeded by movement and sequences inspired by the tale.

 SCHEDULE